SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/FunctionsAndClosures.rst

     (swift) sayGoodbye("Dave")
     >>> Goodbye, Dave 👋

-Because it does not return a value, the function's declaration does not contain the return symbol (``->``) or a return type.
+Because it does not return a value, the function's declaration does not include the return symbol (``->``) or a return type.

 Functions don't have to have input parameters, either.
 Here's a function that always returns the same ``String`` message whenever it is called: